File Watching and Atomic Replacement

 Assuming Events Are Immediate

-Even fs.watch(), the event-based approach, has latency.
-On Linux, inotify events usually arrive within a few milliseconds.
-On macOS, directory watches backed by FSEvents can batch events and deliver them after a delay, sometimes 100ms or more, sometimes a full second if the system is under load.
-On Windows, ReadDirectoryChangesW has similar variability.
+Even fs.watch() has latency.
+Linux inotify events often arrive within a few milliseconds. macOS directory watches backed by FSEvents can batch events and deliver them later.
+Under load, that delay can be 100ms or more, sometimes around a second.
+Windows has similar variability.

 Debouncing File Watch Events

-If your event handler rebuilds a project, reloads a config, or uploads a file, running it three times is wasteful and potentially harmful.
-Reloading a config three times in 50ms is not useful work.
-Debouncing delays the action until events stop arriving for a specified duration.
+If your handler rebuilds a project, reloads config, or uploads a file, running it three times in 50ms is wasted work.
+It can also create bugs if the first run reads a half-finished file.

 function debounce(fn, delay) {